Oghenekparobo/Blogr/README.md

 ### Continued development

-the project would be made responsive to all screens subsequently, i will also be refactoring the codes too, active states for nav menus will aslo be completed with javascript
+the project would be made responsive to all screens subsequently, i will also be refactoring the codes too, active states for nav menus was done with css, since i am not familiar with javascript yet, only the footer date was implemented with javascript

 ## Author